-As proof of the viceroy's goodwill towards the rebellious Chilean government as to facilitate Hillyar's welcome upon his arrival in Valparaíso, eleven Chilean prisoners who had been detained in Callao since the middle of 1813 were released and transferred onboard HMS Phoebe79.
-Thus, upon arriving in Valparaíso on February
+As proof of the viceroy's goodwill towards the rebellious Chilean government as to facilitate Hillyar's welcome upon his arrival in Valparaíso, eleven Chilean prisoners who had been detained in Callao since the middle of 1813 were released and transferred onboard HMS Phoebe.
+Thus, upon arriving in Valparaíso on February ny by their crews who had been bribed by Spanish and foreign merchants, and the officers were taken prisoner

-75 The cases of the Borishka seized in Callao, and Fama detained in Valparaíso by Lima privateers, although not directly related to Hillyar's military mission, are two examples of a British naval authority intervention in a politico-legal (even commercial) matter concerning a military rather than a private issue.
+&lt;sup>75 The cases of the Borishka seized in Callao, and Fama detained in Valparaíso by Lima privateers, although not directly related to Hillyar's military mission, are two examples of a British naval authority intervention in a politico-legal (even commercial) matter concerning a military rather than a private issue.
 See Ortiz Sotelo, Perú and the British..., op. cit., pp. 22-23.

-76 The viceroy's notes "Apuntaciones dadas al Capitán de la Fragata de S.M.B.
+&lt;sup>76 The viceroy's notes "Apuntaciones dadas al Capitán de la Fragata de S.M.B.
 'Phoebe' que zarpó de este puerto del Callao para el de Valparaíso con la Corbeta 'Cherub', el 11 de enero de 1814" and his letter to General Gaínza can be seen in Colección de Historiadores y Documentos..., op. cit., 1900, vol. IV, pp. 136-142.
-77 Colección de Historiadores y Documentos..., op. cit., 1900, vol. IV, p.
-141.

-78 Graham and Humphreys, The Navy and South..., op. cit., p.
+&lt;sup>77 Colección de Historiadores y Documentos..., op. cit., 1900, vol. IV, p.
+141. Graham and Humphreys, The Navy and South..., op. cit., p.
 101.

-79 The North American merchant frigates Perla (former Pearl) and Potrillo (former Colt) had been leased and armed by the patriot merchants of Valparaíso to break the blockade imposed by the Lima privateers.
-However, in their first action in front of the port, against the Warren, on May 2, 1813, both were captured due to a mutiny by their crews who had been bribed by Spanish and foreign merchants, and the officers were taken prisoner
+&lt;sup>79 The North American merchant frigates Perla (former Pearl) and Potrillo (former Colt) had been leased and armed by the patriot merchants of Valparaíso to break the blockade imposed by the Lima privateers.
+However, in their first action in front of the port, against the Warren, on May 2, 1813, both were captured due to a muti-

-8, 1814, in addition to finding the elusive USS Essex with a companion ship80, James Hillyar presented himself to the Governor of Valparaíso with an image that, to some extent, sought to mitigate the distrust that the patriot authorities had towards the British presence, due to their status as allies of Spain, and because of the memory of Fleming's previous hostile performance.
-In his first meetings with the governor of the port, at that time Colonel Francisco de la Lastra81, James Hillyar made him aware of his willingness to mediate the conflict, pointing out the confidence and instructions conferred upon him by the Viceroy of Perú.
+8, 1814, in addition to finding the elusive USS Essex with a companion ship, James Hillyar presented himself to the Governor of Valparaíso with an image that, to some extent, sought to mitigate the distrust that the patriot authorities had towards the British presence, due to their status as allies of Spain, and because of the memory of Fleming's previous hostile performance.
+In his first meetings with the governor of the port, at that time Colonel Francisco de la Lastra, James Hillyar made him aware of his willingness to mediate the conflict, pointing out the confidence and instructions conferred upon him by the Viceroy of Perú.
 However, his self-imposed military mission to neutralize the American ships in the harbour took precedence over the Commodore's commitment and intentions to mediate in an internal Spanish political matter.
 But, facing the obligation to comply with the neutrality of a port belonging to a Spanish colony, the Phoebe and Cherub had to restrain the desire to fight and capture the American ships, being forced to keep the Essex blockaded, preventing her from escaping taking advantage of her greater speed.
 This situation lasted for six long weeks, during which time Hillyar had several opportunities to interact with the Chilean authorities, as well as with the captain and officers of the Essex.